Bath Film Festival

 Bath Film Festival, known as FilmBath, is an annual film festival held in Bath, England.
-It was established in 1991 by members of the Bath Film Society.
+It was established in 1990 by members of the Bath Film Society.

+History

 The organisation has expanded in duration, venues, and titles.
 In 1997, it was registered as a non profit-distributing company and, in 2000, as a charitable organisation.
 The festival has also expanded its programme over the years to include workshops for festival-goers, live music accompaniments to silent cinema, and more recently, open-air cinema, starting in 2003 with a screening of E.T. in partnership with the Holburne Museum of Art.
 Since its foundation, the festival has screened over 1000 films.